FLASHBACK FRIDAY | 2000 GLEN HELEN 125/250 OUTDOOR NATIONAL

 When the second 125 moto went off the line there were five riders who still had a shot at winning.
 Roncada, Johnson, Pastrana, Lamson and Vohland.
 Compared to last year when Ricky Carmichael was a one-man army, this year the army had a lot of soldiers.

 Roncada won because he was skilled at everything that Glen Helen demanded.
-He got goods starts, powered up the hills, chose good lines in the ruts, survived the numerous traps, never faded and had his eye on the prize.
+He got good starts, powered up the hills, chose good lines in the ruts, survived the numerous traps, never faded and had his eye on the prize.
 The other four lost because they lacked at least one of the above traits.

 RONCADA BEATS THE RAP